-■ Scholarship Opportunities
+Scholarship Opportunities

 Craven Community College offers a variety of scholarships.
 Most are based on financial need and academic achievement.
 Scholarship applications should be completed in early spring for the next academic year.
+Deadline for the General Scholarship Application is April 30.
 Criteria and award amounts are determined by the sponsors and are subject to change.
 Contact the Financial Aid Office for additional information and requirements.